 - Add honey, egg yolk, 1 teaspoon lemon juice and lemon zest.
 Beat well until thoroughly combined, then add flour, cornstarch and sea salt.
 If using stand mixer, switch to your dough hook.
 Mix until combined.
 This will make a very stiff cookie dough.

 - Work with half of the dough at a time on a generously floured surface.
 Form a ball and roll it on the flour to coat the dough, then roll out approximately 1/4-inch thick.

 - Cut cookies using a hexagon cookie cutter.
 Any scraps can be set aside and rolled together all at once.
 (There should be few scraps since the hexagons fit neatly together.)

 Working with one cookie at a time, press a clean piece of small bubble wrap onto the cookie with the palm of your hand.
 Remove bubble wrap and use a thin spatula to place cookie on parchment covered baking sheet.
 Repeat, leaving about 1/2-inch space between each cookie.

 - Note: you can also press a large sheet of bubble wrap on the rolled dough before cutting with the hexagon cutter, but it may be harder to get a consistent design.

 - For best results, place baking sheet in refrigerator and chill for 30 minutes.

-- Bake for approximately 10 minutes, or until the edges are just beginning to turn golden brown.
+- Pre-heat oven to 350 degrees F, then bake for approximately 10 minutes, or until the edges are just beginning to turn golden brown.

-- To make glaze: In a small bowl combine powdered sugar, water, lemon juice and simple syrup.
+- In a small bowl combine powdered sugar, water, lemon juice and simple syrup.
 Whisk or stir until well blended.
 Add a few drops of vanilla to achieve a honey color.
 Glaze should be thin; add more hot water if necessary.

 - Brush a very thin layer over cookies using a pastry brush and allow glaze to air dry 1-2 hours before storing.